alexandergigliottipetruska/GPT2_Transformer/README.md

 # GPT-2

+**GPT-2** is a *Decoder*-only Transformer architecture and generative model that autoregressively computes output tokens via causal masking and learns language modeling via Unsupervised Learning.
+It competes with supervised learning approaches while aiming to achieve zero-shot transfer on common NLP tasks.

 ## Transformer Architecture

 The **Transformer** is a purely attention based architecture developed in the paper *Attention is All You Need* for language modeling and machine translation that avoids the sequential computation problem in RNNs which prevented parallelization.